disnake-era/disnake-ext-pieces/ACKNOWLEDGEMENTS.md

 ```

 This project was initially based on [disnake-ext-plugins](https://github.com/DisnakeCommunity/disnake-ext-plugins)
-and includes portions of source files from it subject the following license:
+and includes portions of source files from it subject to the following license:

 ```
 The MIT License (MIT)